top of page

 Step 1: Set the system to OFF and turn off all the valves OFF

 Step 2: At the bottom valve of the Tub, remove the hose from the valve.
 (Do NOT unscrew the valve from the Tub, only the hose).
-Some water may leak from the hose you just removed, but it's ok use a towel.

 *If you want to drain the water further away from the tub, for example, to a balcony, we have already provided you with a quick connector (see image).
 You can attach a hose from your home to this connector (if you don't have one, purchase a 12mm garden hose) and connect it to the bottom valve of the AirTub as an extension.